wandb/docs/docs/support/how_should_run_sweeps_slurm.md

 tags:
    - sweeps
 ---

-When using sweeps with the [SLURM scheduling system](https://slurm.schedmd.com/documentation.html), we recommend running `wandb agent --count 1 SWEEP_ID` in each of your scheduled jobs, which will run a single training job and then exit.
-This makes it easier to predict runtimes when requesting resources and takes advantage of the parallelism of hyperparameter search.
+When using sweeps with the [SLURM scheduling system](https://slurm.schedmd.com/documentation.html), run `wandb agent --count 1 SWEEP_ID` in each scheduled job.
+This command executes a single training job and then exits, facilitating runtime predictions for resource requests while leveraging the parallelism of hyperparameter searches.